Insulin detemir (By injection)

 - Check the label before use.
 Do not change the brand, type, or concentration unless your doctor tells you to.
 If you use a pump or other device, make sure the insulin is made for that device.

-- Store the unopened vials or pens in the refrigerator.
+- Unopened medicine: You may store the pen or vial in the refrigerator or at room temperature for 42 days.
 Protect from light.
 Do not freeze.